mriffle/nf-skyline-dia-ms/docs/source/index.rst

 ===================================
-TEI-REX DIA Nextflow Documentation
+Skyline DIA Nextflow Documentation
 ===================================
-This workflow will run the DIA workflow developed as part of the IARPA TEI-REX project.
+This workflow is designed to go from RAW files to a Skyline document with search and quantification results.
+These results may be optionally uploaded to PanoramaWeb/ProteomeXchange.
+It makes use of either DIA-NN or EncyclopeDIA to perform the search.

 Please use the links below to navigate to pages describing how to install and run the workflow, how to retrieve results, and how to set up AWS Batch to run the workflow in the cloud.

 Getting Help, Providing Feedback, or Reporting Problems
 =======================================================